To apply to have your overseas qualification assessed, please follow the process outlined below.

 What qualifications can be assessed?

 Overseas qualifications that compare to an Australian certificate IV level or higher and have been issued by a recognised educational institution may be able to be assessed under the guidelines.
-In most cases, this means qualifications issued by universities that are recognised by the country of origin and higher level qualifications issued by recognised technical colleges.
+In most cases, this means qualifications issued by universities that are recognised by the country of origin and some higher level vocational qualifications.
+The Overseas Qualifications Unit does not assess trade qualifications.

 Certified copies of documents

 You are required to submit certified copies of documents with your application.
-To have a document certified, take the original document (passport, qualification award, etc) and a copy of the document to an Australian Justice of the Peace (JP), Commissioner of Declarations or other authorised certifying officer.
-A list of certifying officers can be found on the Department of Immigration and Border Protection website.
-At no cost to you, the certifying officer will stamp and sign a photocopy or make a written statement certifying that the photocopy is a true copy of the original.
-Most major shopping centres offer a JP service.
-To locate a local JP service, you can visit the Queensland Government website.
+To have a document certified, take the original document (driver licence, qualification award, etc) and a copy of the document to an Australian Justice of the Peace (JP), Commissioner for Declarations (Cdec), or other authorised certifying officer.
+Read more about who can certify documents from the Department of Home Affairs.

 Translating and interpreting support

 Help is available if you need to have documents officially translated to English.
-The Australian Government Department of Social Services provides a free document translation service for eligible Australian citizens and new migrants settling permanently in Australia.
-Visit the Department of Social Services website and search for 'free translating service'.
+The Australian Government's Department of Home Affairs provides a free document translating service for eligible Australian citizens and new migrants settling permanently in Australia.

-If you have difficulty with spoken English and have questions about the application form, contact the Translating and Interpreting Service (TIS) on 131 450.
-TIS can telephone the Overseas Qualification Unit for you at no cost.
+If you have difficulty with spoken English and have questions about the application form, you can contact the Translating and Interpreting Service (TIS) on 131 450.
+TIS can telephone the Overseas Qualification Unit and interpret at no cost to you.